durgamkeerthana/docker-ci-cd-steps-with-jenkins/Readme.md

-# build-docker-images-with-je kins-pipeline
+# build-docker-images-with-jenkins-pipeline

 ## Description
 I have written the jenkins pipeline to build docker images.
-It includes steps to install the npm dependencies, as it is node pplication, test cases along with covergae, and steps to install, build, tag and push the docker image.
+It includes steps to install the npm dependencies, as it is node application, test cases along with covergae, and steps to install, build, tag and push the docker images.
 Here, I am attaching the pipeline along with the output images.
 ## Jenkins pipeline

 ```bash